 "Michael is a wonderful young man.
 He was a leader for Lenape Valley both on and off the field, always putting the needs of the team ahead of any personal gain.
 If we had 22 players like Michael, we would never lose a game!
 He is a terrific competitor and an even better person," said Don Smolyn, head football coach at Lenape Valley High School.

 A native of Kennebunk, Maine, Andrew Bouchard Jr. will be joining the football team as a defensive tackle.
 As a member of the Kennebunk High School program, Bouchard was a four-year starter, earning two Class B Conference titles and an All-Conference nod at defensive tackle.
 He was a team captain in his senior year as well.
-He is the son of Debbie and Andrew Bouchard Sr.

 "I am sure Andrew will be a welcome addition to the Spartans as he brings good energy and is a great 'team guy'.
 He loves the game, prepares well and brings a positive attitude daily," said Andrew's head coach at Kennebunk, Joe Rafferty, "I spend a ton of time with the D-line and was impressed how much Andrew improved this season earning All-Conference status.
 I anticipate he will continue to work hard and contribute much during his career."